 Combined Procedures:

-It’s worth noting that some patients might undergo both septoplasty and turbinate reduction simultaneously, depending on the surgeon’s assessment and the patient’s specific needs.
+It’s worth noting that some patients might undergo both septoplasty and turbinate reduction simultaneously, depending on the doctor’s assessment and the patient’s specific needs.

 In summary, while septoplasty and turbinate reduction are geared towards improving nasal breathing, they address distinct anatomical challenges within the nose.
-Understanding these differences is crucial for anyone considering nasal surgery.
+Understanding these differences is crucial for anyone considering nasal .

 Addressing Deviated Septum: